Ricardo Dolmetsch

 Richard Carl Elciario Dolmetsch (or Ricardo Dolmetsch; born March 7, 1969) is a Colombian-American neuroscientist, educator and biotechnology entrepreneur.
 Dolmetsch is the president of Tempero Bio, a biotech company seeking to cure substance use disorders, and an adjunct professor at Stanford University.

 Biography and education

 Dolmetsch was born and raised in Cali, Colombia and attended Colegio Bolivar.
 He was a member of the Colombian National Track team, winning the Colombian National Championships and representing his country in both the Pan American and Junior World Championships.
 Dolmetsch migrated to the United States to earn a B.S. from Brown University.
 He obtained a doctorate in neuroscience from Stanford University in 1997 under the supervision of Richard Lewis, where he worked on the role of calcium oscillations in lymphocyte activation.
 He completed a postdoctoral fellowship with Michael E. Greenberg at Harvard Medical School where he studied excitation-transcription coupling, specifically the role of voltage-gated calcium channels in controlling the activation of transcription factors in neurons.
-He also owns a UK construction company, AMD (Haslemere) Limited.